justicedemocrats/new-site/src/pages/candidates/stephany-rose-spaulding.md

 donationLink: 'https://secure.actblue.com/donate/stephanyco'
 outcome: Won
 image: /img/jd_site_stephanyrosespaulding_550x600_061218.jpg
-blurb: >
+blurb: >-
   Dr. Stephany Rose Spaulding is a professor, pastor, and lifelong social justice champion who is ready to put people over politics.
 Everyone deserves to have representation in Congress and since 1972 there have been whole communities ignored in Colorado's 5th Congressional District.
-In Congress, Stephany will ensure universal healthcare is a right, champion advancements in renewable energies and climate justice, create inclusive economic policies, and protect our most vulnerable and marginalized populations.
+In Congress, Stephany will ensure universal health care is a right, champion advancements in renewable energies and climate justice, create inclusive economic policies, and protect our most vulnerable and marginalized populations.
 ---